 A. Introduction.
-These regulations are promulgated by the Town of Arlington Conservation Commission pursuant to the authority granted to it under the Town of Arlington Wetlands Protection Bylaw (hereinafter referred to as the "Bylaw").
+These regulations are promulgated by the Town of Arlington Conservation Commission (the "Conservation Commission" or "Commission") pursuant to the authority granted to it under the Town of Arlington Wetlands Protection Bylaw (hereinafter referred to as the "Bylaw").
 These regulations complement and implement the Bylaw and shall have the force of law upon their effective date.
-These regulations set forth additional definitions, regulations and performance standards necessary to protect the values and/or intent of the Bylaw, protect additional Resource Areas and wetland values, and specify standards and procedures stricter than those of the Massachusetts Department of Environmental Protection's Wetlands Protection Act, G.L. c.
+These regulations set forth additional definitions, regulations, requirements, and performance standards necessary to protect the values and/or intent of the Bylaw; and protect additional Resource Areas and wetland values as well as specify standards and procedures stricter than those of the Massachusetts Department of Environmental Protection's Wetlands Protection Act, G.L. c.
 131, § 40 and implementing regulations at 310 CMR 10.00.
-Only those exemptions explicitly stated in the Act and state wetland regulations at 310 CMR 10.00 apply.
+Only those exemptions explicitly stated in the Act and state wetland regulations at 310 CMR 10.00 apply except for those exemptions listed in 310 CMR 10.04 and 10.05.
+Other than stated in the Bylaw or these Regulations, the exceptions provided in the Wetlands Protection Act and regulations (310 CMR 10.00) shall not apply.
+In addition to the Exemptions stated in the Bylaw, the Commission's jurisdiction under the Bylaw and these regulations shall not extend to the uses and structures of agriculture that enjoy the rights and privileges of laws and regulations of the Commonwealth governing agriculture, including work performed for normal maintenance or improvement of land in agricultural or aquacultural uses as defined in the Wetlands Protection Regulations, 310 CMR 10.00.